 Or are you feeding a diet high in fat and carbohydrates?

-The Pet Food Math Cheat Sheet will do all the work.
-Just enter the information from the "Guaranteed Analysis" and the "Calorie Content" on the food label and this cheat sheet will do all the math so you can compare any type of food.
+Just enter the information from the "Guaranteed Analysis" and the "Calorie Content" on the food label and the cheat sheet will do the math so you can compare any type of food.